zhouzi/docusaurus-graphql-plugin/README.md

 ### `routeBasePath`

-If you changed the docs plugin's `routeBasePath` then you need to pass it to this plugin as well.
+By default this is set to `/docs/api/`.
+You can customize the path by changing it to `/docs/api-reference/` for example.
+This option is also useful if you used the docs plugin's `routeBasePath`.
 For example, if you opted for docs only:

 ```js
 module.exports = {